aleph-im/aleph-docs/docs/nodes/core/backups.md

-# How to backups a CCN
+# How to backup a CCN

 The data stored by aleph.im Core Channel Nodes (CRN) is redundant and can be retrieved from the network in case of emergencies.
 However, there are a few important factors to consider in order to minimize node downtime, safeguard